systemjs/systemjs/docs/hooks.md

 This function downloads and executes the code for a module.
 The promise must resolve with a "register" array, as described in the `getRegister` documentation.

 The default system.js implementation is to append a script tag that downloads and executes the module's code, subsequently resolving the promise with the most recent register: `resolve(System.getRegister())`.

+If you're making your own implementation of `instantiate`, you only need to resolve the Promise with the registration.
+Calling `getRegister()` is not necessary if you can get the registration in other ways.

+If what you need is to hook the "code loading" process or supporting new file types, you may not need to change `instantiate()` (see: https://github.com/systemjs/systemjs/blob/master/src/extras/module-types.js).

 By default, a SystemJS module is not marked by an "identifier" (to match ES Module), therefore SystemJS have to use a race condition prone way to register the module.
 So you must make sure to maintain the execution order of the code.